ggerganov/ggml/README.md

 ```
 ## Compiling for Android

-Download and uzip the NDK from this download [page](https://developer.android.com/ndk/downloads).
+Download and unzip the NDK from this download [page](https://developer.android.com/ndk/downloads).
 Set the NDK_ROOT_PATH environment variable or provide the absolute path to the CMAKE_ANDROID_NDK in the command below.

 ```bash
 cmake .. \